Difference Between Leasehold vs Freehold

 let us discuss some of the significant differences Between Leasehold vs Freehold :

-- Leasehold is the type of ownership wherein the flat/home on the land is leased to the flat-owner for a certain tenor (lease period), but ownership of the land belongs to the original owner/freeholder.
-However, Freehold refers to ownership of both the property and land on which the property has been built.
+- Leasehold is the type of ownership wherein the flat/home on the land is leased to the flat-owner for a certain tenor (lease period), but ownership belongs to the original owner/freeholder.
+However, Freehold refers to ownership of the property and land on which the property has been built.

-- One may need to pay annual land rent in case of leasehold ownership, which doesn’t hold for the freehold.
+- One may need to pay annual land rent in case of leasehold ownership, which doesn’t apply to freehold.
+Property developers like Maidment offer land for sale with freehold ownership to those looking to build a home or purchase a residence on the land.

 - Leasehold ownership may require payment of maintenance fees for maintaining the society’s common infrastructures.
-However, in freehold ownership, the owner needs to maintain the property on its own and bear the same expenses.
+However, in freehold ownership, the owner must maintain the property independently and bear the same expenses.

-- In leasehold, the homeowner may not be able to do major work on the property.
+- In a leasehold, the homeowner may be unable to do major work on the property.
 However, in freehold ownership, there is no such restriction.

-- Availing mortgage loans for a freehold property is relatively easier than a leasehold property.
+- Availing of mortgage loans for a freehold property is relatively easier than for a leasehold property.

-- Owners in the case of freehold property have a lot more flexibility in selling or transferring the ownership.
+- Moreover, In the case of freehold property, owners have a lot more flexibility in selling or transferring ownership.

 Leasehold vs Freehold Comparison Table